10 Kitchen Lighting Design Ideas

 Overhead kitchen lighting is important, but you can add layers of light with wall sconces.
 The gold sconces in this kitchen by @because.of.the.boys highlight the floating shelf and bring task lighting to this area of the countertop.
 Sconces work well in the kitchen above shelving, over the sink or flanking the range hood.

-Indirect Kitchen Lighting
+Kitchen Lighting Ideas: Indirect Lighting

 We like the effect of the lights tucked into the tray ceiling in this kitchen by @oracdecor_usa.
 This indirect lighting creates a warm, cozy atmosphere.
 And well after dinner, there’s enough pleasant glow to hunt around for a late night snack without flipping on the main lights.
 Cove lights are another option.